rpnode-fss/RPNODE_FSS/README.md

 ## Testing

-To train baseline methods, go to their respective folders and run
+To test a trained model, run

 ```
 python3 test_attacked.py with snapshot=<weights-path> target=<test-target> dataset=<BCV/CTORG/Decathlon> attack=<Clean/FGSM/PGD/SMIA> attack_eps=<eps> to_attack=<q/s>
 ```

-This command can be used for testing all  models on all settings, namely 1-shot and 3-shot, liver  and  spleen and Clean, FGSM, PGD and SMIA with different epsilons.
+This command can be used for testing on all settings, namely 1-shot and 3-shot, liver  and  spleen and Clean, FGSM, PGD and SMIA with different epsilons.

 ### Class Mapping